 The Umdze sits and we follow.
 The room is full of the shuffle and shift of bodies moving, butts finding benches and cushions and chairs.

-In my chest is a tension I do everything I can to fight.
-Thinking, I label it.
-Thinking, thinking, thinkingthinkingthinkingthinking.
 Next to me, in maroon robes, sits a nun.
 I glance at her from the corner of my eye, her scalp grey beneath the stubble growing in on her head.
 Her mouth is pursed, cheeks round with suppressed mirth.

 Another gap.

 The nun snort-laughs through her nose.
-The pressure in my chest can no longer be suppressed.
-It releases into the shuffling sound of people still finding stillness.
-We giggle maniacally while trying to suppress it at the same time, a losing battle as we look each other in the eye, setting one another off again.
+I can longer suppress the pressure in my chest.
+It releases into the shuffling sound of people finding stillness.
+We giggle maniacally and then try to suck in the laughter, a losing battle as we look each other in the eye, setting one another off again.
 The nun shakes her head.
-Around us, everyone is still.
-The Umdze rings the gong, the sound reverberating, spiralling around the bowl.
-The nun and I suck in air, suck down the hilarity, squash the laughter.
+Around us, everyone is still and quiet, somehow not effected by such a perfectly comedically timed fart.

 Thinking thinking thinking thinking.